jackal-thothid/thoth-id-sdk/gitbook/getting-started.md

 > 🚧 **Disclaimer: Project Status** 🚧
 >
-> The Thoth ID project is currently under development.
+> The thoth.id project is currently under development.
 > * The nano contract has **not yet been launched** to any public Hathor network.
 > * The official API endpoint `domains.thoth.id` is **not yet active**.
 >
 > This SDK is provided for testing and integration purposes.
 You can use it with a local development environment or a testnet contract.

-First, import and instantiate the SDK.
-The SDK is configured by default to connect to the main Hathor network and the main Thoth ID contract API.
+First, import and instantiate the Sdk.
+The Sdk is configured by default to connect to the main Hathor network and the main thoth.id contract API.

 After creating an instance of the SDK, you must call `loadContractIds()` to fetch the map of available domain suffixes and their corresponding contract IDs.